What Are Whales Doing With Palo Alto Networks - Benzinga

 Volume & Open Interest Development

+In terms of liquidity and interest, the mean open interest for Palo Alto Networks options trades today is 469.42 with a total volume of 9,541.00.

-Below, we can observe the evolution of the volume and open interest of calls and puts, respectively, for all of Palo Alto Networks's whale activity within a strike price range from $400.0 to $635.0 in the last 30 days.
+In the following chart, we are able to follow the development of volume and open interest of call and put options for Palo Alto Networks's big money trades within a strike price range of $125.0 to $680.0 over the last 30 days.

 Palo Alto Networks Option Volume And Open Interest Over Last 30 Days